Islamic History - From 7TH To 19TH Century

 Umar bin Khattab (RA)

-After the death of Abu Bakr (RA) in 634 AD, Umar (RA) became the second caliph of Islamic State.
+After the death of Abu Bakr (RA) in 634 AD, Umar (RA) became the second caliph of the Islamic Emirate.
 He was appointed by Abu Bakr (RA).
-Later, it proved that the decision of Abu Bakr (RA) was absolutely right.
+Later, it proved that the decision of Abu Bakr (RA) was right.
 During his reign, Islamic Caliphate not only expanded to far flung areas, but also internally it was very prosperous.
 His laws about social security are even today recognized and acted upon.

 Umar (RA) completed the victories against Sassanian Persia and Levant (under the Roman Empire), started by Abu Bakr (RA).
 During his reign, the borders of Islamic Caliphate expanded from Levant, Egypt and Libya in the west to Persia, Azerbaijan and Makran (now in Pakistan) in the east.
 This resulted in the extermination of the Sassanid Empire while Roman Empire lost its all areas in Arabia, North Africa and also Eastern Anatolia.